top of page

 Higher Risks in Default Scenarios

-Cross collateralization means you could lose more if you cannot pay the loan back.
-If a real estate investor can't make payments, the lender might take all properties tied as security.
+With cross-collateralization, you could lose more if you can’t pay back the loan.
+If an investor misses payments, the lender may seize all properties used as collateral.

 This includes ones that are not part of the original loan but were put up to get a bigger loan or better terms.
 It's risky because it ties multiple assets together; if one falls, they all could.